About the Project

 The Learner Guide Program is designed to be inherently sustainable and scalable.
 Through the program’s ongoing partnership with Kiva, Camfed has intentionally built sustainability into the incentive scheme, enabling young women to make a long-term volunteer commitment to support children in their communities while earning an income, without the threat of crippling loan interest repayments.
 Many have continued their work beyond the 18-month commitment required by the program.
 Management of the program is embedded in local infrastructure, with Learner Guides supported by a range of key community stakeholders, including school and government authorities.

 The program’s community-led approach operated in partnership with the Ministry of Education has already facilitated the expansion and adaptation of the program into additional districts in Tanzania and it will continue to scale up to further districts, including through training of non-Camfed alumnae as Learner Guides.

 Partnership with government also offers the potential for the program to be rolled out at scale through integration into the national school system, creating a sustainable model to improve education outcomes and extending the benefits to thousands more children and young women across the country.
 Further regional expansion has begun in Zimbabwe and Ghana, with replicability made possible through the potential of the Pan-African CAMA network.
-Within three years, membership is projected to grow from 55,358 (in 2016) to more than 130,000.
 Each of these young women is a potential Learner Guide, offering the capacity to scale the program still further into all of Camfed’s partner countries, and beyond.